lundqvistr/manual_medfak_research_data/manual.md

 It is also very important that variables with any kind of repetition, in time or otherwise, have the same names and formats when data in parts are to be joined, see [Variables measured at the same time point](variables-measured-at-the-same-time-point).

 ### Compilation of data split into pieces into one dataset
-Data stored in separate parts must in most cases be compiled into one data set.
+Data stored in separate parts must in most cases be compiled into one dataset.
 The most straightforward matching is when you have one row for each individual in all files, a 1-to-1 matching.
 Another kind of matching is when you want to assign information from one file with unique records for each individual into a file with many rows for the individuals involved, a so called 1-to-many matching.

 These matching procedures can be made in any decent statistical software.
 It could however be quite demanding to make it work, so do not hesitate to consult a statistician.